 The ICA Group is one of the foremost firms designing employee ownership for small businesses.
 We have been instrumental in transactions with companies ranging in value from less than $1 million to more than $20 million in value.

-The ICA Group works with business owners of all types to convert their firm to a worker cooperative, a social enterprise cooperative, or a democratic ESOP.
 We provide simple, straightforward tools designed to minimize costs and ensure that the interests of all parties are addressed.
-Every business is unique, and so are the objectives of the owners who wish to sell their business.
-We’ll walk you through the five basic steps to transferring your business to your employees:
+We’ll walk you through the five basic steps to transferring your business to your employees.

 Consulting to New Cooperatives: